MicrosoftDocs/msteams-docs/msteams-platform/resources/teams-contributor-reference.md

 ## File Paths

-When using relative paths and creating links to other docsets, it is important to set a valid file path for hyperlinks in your documentation.
+When using relative paths and creating links to other docsets, it's important to set a valid file path for hyperlinks in your documentation.
 Your build succeeds on GitHub only if the file path is correct or valid.

 For more information on hyperlinks and file paths, see [use links in documentation](/contribute/how-to-write-links).